nummacway/gb300/README.md

 ### ROM Lists

-Your custom roms are indexed into `tsmfk.tax`.
-Other than that, the following files exist for the stock ROMs:
+Your custom ROMs are indexed into `tsmfk.tax` when the device boots.
+The following files contain the names of the stock ROMs:

 | Console | File name file | Chinese name file | Pinyin name file |
 | ------- | -------------- | ----------------- | ---------------- |